actions-cool/issues-helper/README.en-US.md

   - Where `${owner}/${repo}` means the current repo
 - Return `comment-id`, which can be used for subsequent operations.
 [Usage reference](#outputs-use)
 - `${{ github.event.issue.user.login }}` indicates the creator of the issue
-- `contents` support multiple and separated by comma.
-Pay attention to multiple settings, you need to use the version above v1.1
+- `contents` support multiple and separated by comma

 ⏫ [Back to list](#List)